Moviri/recline-extensions-moviri/README.md

 1) include it as usual in your bower.json file

 2) in your main index.html you must include in the `<head>` section a `<meta>` line that tells where to find some vendor files that are in recline-extensions-movir hierarchy and must be made visible to your container application.
 This line should be something like this:     `<meta name="reclineVendorPath" content="../bower_components/recline-extensions-moviri/app/scripts/">`
-In other words, the relatibe path must point to the directory containing "vendor" folder inside recline-moviri-extensions
+In other words, the relative path must point to the directory containing "vendor" folder inside recline-moviri-extensions

 3) in the same `<head>` section you should also include, possibly at the end of the section a line that loads dependencies.js file.
 Something like this:
 `<script src="../bower_components/recline-extensions-moviri/app/scripts/dependencies.js"></script>`